vip-git/universal-json-schema/universal-json-schema.md

 ## Universal JSON Schema Form
 ```
-This document explains on how this project is aiming towards become "Universal" JSON Schema Form rather than just "React" JSON Schema Form.
+This document explains on how this project is aiming towards becoming "Universal" JSON Schema Form rather than just "React" JSON Schema Form.
 ```

 ## Core Modules